wavefrontHQ/docs/pages/doc/proxies_installing.md

       <code>exportQueueOutputFile</code>
       </td>
       <td>
-        The prefix you want the output files to have.
+        Prefix you want the output files to have.
+If the prefix is wfproxy, the name of the file is wfproxy.<FILE_NAME>.txt
       </td>
     </tr>
     <tr>